Parenting Time Attorneys in Saint Charles, IL

 - The parents are divorced or divorcing, and at least one parent consents to the visitation; or

 - The parents were never married, do not live together, and legal parentage of the child has been established.

 It is important to recognize that the law presumes the parent's denial of visitation to be reasonable unless the petitioner can show otherwise and that the child is being harmed as a result.

 At our law firm, we believe that the attorney you choose for your family law matter does make a difference.
 You deserve to work with someone who is not only committed to helping you resolve your case, but also to helping you build a happy, healthy future for yourself and your children.
 We pledge to remain at your side throughout the process, educating you, and including you fully, every step of the way.

 If you would like to learn more about parenting time and visitation in Illinois, contact Olita Law Group for a free consultation.
 We will review your case, help you understand your options, and provide the answers to your most pressing questions.
 Call 630-402-0333 to schedule an appointment.
-We serve families in Geneva, Elgin, Batavia, Naperville, Wheaton, and all throughout Kane, DuPage, Will, Kendall, and Cook Counties.
+We serve families in Saint Charles, Elgin, Batavia, Naperville, Wheaton, and all throughout Kane, DuPage, Will, Kendall, and Cook Counties.